Stephanie Plum: Ranger

 Stephanie's relationship with Ranger, somewhere between boyfriend/girlfriend and teacher/pupil, provides much of her day-to-day stress, along with the almost constant threat of car bombing.
 Ranger says he loves Stephanie "in his own way" but is not the marrying type.
 Regardless of his rivalry with Morelli, he has said that "Morelli is a good man" and is the marrying type Stephanie wants.
 Ranger does high-dollar or high-risk recovery for Vinnie, and sometimes lends Stephanie a hand with some of the more dangerous or slippery FTAs.
 He often assigns employees to guard or track her when she is in serious danger.
 Ranger "bleeds money" every time Stephanie requires protection, which is frequently; she minds, but he does not so much—she actually appears as a line item in his budget (where she is listed under "entertainment").
 In some of the later novels, Stephanie moonlights for RangeMan during safety or financial dilemmas.
 As a result of him often coming to her aid or rescue, she has built up quite a tab with him and he has said that one day, he will collect.
 Later on in the series (after their one night as lovers) Ranger amends his statement; saying there was no tab for what they give each other.

 She also has a key to his seventh-floor apartment and sometimes goes there when she feels threatened.
 To him and his Merry Men, Stephanie is considered his "personal property" and he often tag-teams with Morelli for her protection.
 By "Twelve Sharp", after being kidnapped with Julie by a Ranger copycat, Stephanie realizes that she loves both Morelli and Ranger.
-More than once, she has acknowledged that she cannot ever have the full family life she wants with Ranger (he has made it clear more than once that he will not settle down), but continues to associate with him anyway—much to Morelli's dismay.
+More than once, she has acknowledged that she cannot ever have the full family life she wants with Ranger (he has made it clear more than once that he will not settle down), but continues to associate with him anyway—much to Morelli's dismay.In Smokin Seventeen Stephanie and Ranger sleep together many times including in his Porche 911.

+On explosive eighteen Ranger and Stephanie spends time together in Hawaii.
+Morelli and Ranger get in a fight.
+Ranger ends up with seven stitches and a broken bone in his hand.

+In book twenty three Stephanie sleeps with Ranger at the contemporary resort Disney World after spending the day at Magic Kingdom.
+She wears Tinkerbell underwear for him.

 In the movie One for the Money, Ranger is played by actor Daniel Sunjata.